pretix/pretix-docs/docs/contributing-to-the-docs/index.md

 The readers of this documentation benefit from curated links to relevant information.
 That way, they do not have to search for the missing information themselves and there is a reduced risk of them encountering bad information.

-Strip any and all unnecessary data (such as tracking) from a link before inserting it.
+Strip all unnecessary data (such as tracking) from a link before inserting it.
+You can identify the start of the unnecessary data by the `#` or the `?` symbol in the URL.
-Any links to external websites will have to be checked frequently to make sure that they still point to the desired website.
+Check any links to external websites frequently to confirm that they still point to the desired website.

 ### Use Vale to improve your text